gd314-sgd/publication/claire/sustainable-designers.md

 ## La Page Original

 ###Who They Are
-A visual communication studeio that began in 1991 and specialize in social communication with institutions and businesses alike.
-They focus on creativity, community effectiveness, responsbility, quality, and sustainability.
-They work on a range of types of projects including communication plans, corpoate images and branding, editorial design, produce catalogs, global production process, and web projects.
+A visual communication studio that began in 1991 and specialize in social communication with institutions and businesses alike.
+They focus on creativity, community effectiveness, responsibility, quality, and sustainability.
+They work on a range of types of projects including communication plans, corporate images and branding, editorial design, produce catalogs, global production process, and web projects.

 ###What They Do Differently
 They focus on the full life cycle of every product they make, and they place close attention to any waste created.
 They use a 5 step plan to make sure that they are being as sustainable as possible.
 1. End life: they work to use recycled materials or use materials that are completely recyclable.
 2: Usability and user experience: in what ways can they reduce resources and achieve their end goal.
 3. Profile producing companies: using production companies that use environmentally safe processes.
 4. Edo-design strategies: making design decisions that have less impact such as material choice, waste decreasing forms, inks, and how things join or finish (not using something like glue which makes the material unrecyclable at the end).
 5. Change agents: designing to promote more sustainable behaviors from the consumers or clients.